 Local Affected Services

-Lake Forest Park Library: Visit the King County Library System’s website for the latest information on cancellations, affected programs, and closures.
+Lake Forest Park Library: Visit the King County Library System’s website for the latest information on cancellations, affected programs, closures, and reopening plans..

 Recreation Facilities in Shoreline: Visit City of Shoreline’s website for the latest information on closures, refunds, and summer camp registration.